smidrkal/OpenCTI/README.md

 # OpenCTI
 Docker Compose template for a Security Analyst workstation to build working and usable (local) instance of http://opencti.io/ - an Open Threat Intelligence Platform.

+This is not direclty my work, but bits and pieces glued together.
+See References at the bottom.

 ## How to use

 ### 1. Get Docker working.